 Here are some great games that you can play at home or in the backyard that will increase your dog’s physical activity without drastically changing their current routines:

-Fetch, the beloved classic game for you and your pet.
+Fetch, is the beloved classic game for you and your pet.
 Fetch is a great way to encourage continuously active play in short periods, letting their nose work as they sniff out new interests.
 A five-minute game of fetch for you may not seem too strenuous, but for your dog, especially prey-driven dogs, fetch can be intense.

 On top of that, fetch helps you strengthen your bond with little Fido.
 If you show excitement for the game, then your dog will be more excited about including you in playtime.

 Daily walking or running with your dog is a great way to relieve both stress and boredom.
 Regardless of your pace, this outing is both great exercise and an adventure for you and your pet.

 Getting out of the house or familiar territory will allow your dog to explore the world in a safe and controlled manner.
 It provides an opportunity for socialization with people, dogs, and wildlife, and it will help your dog understand their boundaries.

 Plus, this is an activity you would do together, which provides some much-needed one-on-one stimulation and bonding for you and your pup.